fortran-lang/talks/FortranCon2020-community/slides/outlook.md

 * Draft an fpm specification, begin Fortran implementation
 * Get more users for stdlib and fpm
 * Write tutorials for fortran-lang.org
+* Collaborate with J3 and WG5 as much as we can
 </section>